nicpenning/RTF-Cleaner/README.md

 This works for any file type that contains {\parameters} to clean.

 Use at your own risk!
-Tested on Windows and limited test on PowerShell for MacOS
+Tested on Windows and PowerShell for MacOS.

 How it works: